A vibrant collection of beautiful vintage hummingbird prints and art. They are all in the Public Domain and free to download and print.

 Click on the title above the print that you want.
 A higher resolution image of that bird will open as a new window on your browser.
 If you then right-click on that print, you will have the option to save it to your device.

 Trochilidae is the scientific family name for hummingbirds.
 This is from Haeckel’s book “Kunstformen der Natur” .
-The hummingbirds in this print are drawn from millinery taxidermy specimens, so some of their positions are not natural.
+The hummingbirds in this print are drawn from millinery taxidermy specimens, so some positions are unnatural.

 The hummingbird species featured in this print (running from left to right and top to bottom) are as follows: